noppanut15/depthviz/README.md

 We welcome contributions to the `depthviz` project!
 If you have any ideas for improvement, bug fixes, or feature suggestions, feel free to [open an issue](https://github.com/noppanut15/depthviz/issues) to discuss or [submit a pull request](https://github.com/noppanut15/depthviz/pulls).

+## Help Us Expand Dive Computer Support!

+**Missing your dive computer?** Help us add support!
+Submit a [Dive Computer Support Request issue](https://github.com/noppanut15/depthviz/issues) on GitHub with a sample CSV and export source.

+By providing this information, you'll be helping us understand the specific format of your dive computer's exported data.
+This allows us to implement the necessary parsing logic and add support for your device in a future release.

 ## License